LocusPlayz/LocusPlayz/README.md

 ## Hi!
 Welcome to my Github, I'm Locus 👋

 My name is Locus, and I’m currently a high school student based in Eastern, Saudi Arabia.
-I have a keen interest in both physics and Computer Science, Physics fascinates me, and I find it incredibly interesting to explore the fundamental principles that govern our universe.
+I have a keen interest in both physics and computer science, Physics fascinates me, and I find it incredibly interesting to explore the fundamental principles that govern our universe.

 In addition to my academic interests, I enjoy discussing technology-related topics, such as internet speed and advancements in tech.
 I’m also curious about game development and modding, particularly in Tech like Operating Systems.